OpenDriveLab/Birds-eye-view-Perception/README.md

   </tbody>
 </table>

 * **Support Waymo Open Dataset (WOD) for camera-only detection** <br> We provide a suitable playground for new-beginners in this area, including hands-on tutorial and small-scale dataset (1/5 WOD in kitti format) to validate idea.

+* **BEV Algorithm Family** <br> We include important follow-up works in recent years about BEV perception including different modalities and tasks.

 ## <div id='update'>What's New</div>
 [2023/04/06]: A new paper [GAPretrain](https://arxiv.org/abs/2304.03105) is comming soon.